-Induction vs Gas – Which Hob Is Best?
+Induction vs Gas – Which Is Best For Your Kitchen?

 What Is An Induction Hob?

-An induction hob is a type of cooktop that uses electromagnetism to heat up and cook food.
+An induction hob (induction cooktop) is a type of cooktop that uses electromagnetism to heat up and cook food.

 Induction hobs are smooth and flat and can come in a variety of shapes and sizes.
 The shape, size and variety of cooking features available will depend on the make and model of the induction hob.

 Underneath each zone of the induction hob is a tightly wound copper coil.